 Making a basement floor level is an important step when preparing to install new flooring.
 Here are the steps to follow when making a basement floor level:

-Or the secondary method below, (we Recommend Drypack - Always)
+Consider the Drypack method for best results, Or the secondary method below, (we Recommend Drypack - Always)

 Determine the high and low spots: